GreyNoise-Intelligence/terraform-provider-greynoise/docs/resources/sensor_bootstrap.md

 subcategory: ""
 description: |-
   Sensor bootstrap resource provides options to bootstrap a server.
-  It generates a script that can be used with a "remote-exec" provisioner to setup a GreyNoise sensor on a server.
+  It generates a script that can be used with a remote-exec provisioner to setup a GreyNoise sensor on a server.
+  This resource is inspired by null_resource https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource to encapsulate provisioners.
 ---

 # greynoise_sensor_bootstrap (Resource)

 Sensor bootstrap resource provides options to bootstrap a server.
-It generates a script that can be used with a "remote-exec" provisioner to setup a GreyNoise sensor on a server.
+It generates a script that can be used with a `remote-exec` provisioner to setup a GreyNoise sensor on a server.

+This resource is inspired by [null_resource](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource) to encapsulate provisioners.

 ## Example Usage